Unless otherwise stated, these articles are based on the latest version of Qudos 3.

 Note: This issue does not apply to the current or recent versions.

 All forms in Qudos 3 should be completely viewable in a 1024x768 resolution monitor.
 There should be no need to scroll vertically as forms are provided with tab controls to access addtional areas where needed.
 If Forms do not fit vertically, the most likely reason is that tab controls are missing or not functioning.
-Although Qudos 3 is primarily a Microsoftdotnet 3.5 application, in very early versions, the Microsoft dotnet framework 1.1 was specified for tab control.
+In very early versions of Qudos 3, the Microsoft dotnet framework 1.1 was specified for tab control.
 The issue can be caused by one of the following:

 - You don't have the dotnet 1.1 framework installed.